voschezang/coding-handbook/style-guide.md

 # Style Guide

 * Never deviate from the following guidelines.
-If you do anyway, carefully consider the implications.
+If you do so anyway, carefully consider the implications.
-* These guidelines do not reflect the opinions of my past and future employers and employees.
+* These guidelines do not reflect the opinions of my past and future employers.

 [toc]